FieldCommGroup/HART-IP-Developer-Kit/README.md

 - **HART-IP Server (hipserver)**  The hipserver component is essentially a HART-IP communication stack.
 It takes care of all HART-IP specific functions plus manages client subscriptions.
 The client subscriptions allow the hipserver to push the process and status data to client applications.

 - **Flow Device Application (hipflowapp)**  The hipflowapp implements a complete flowmeter.
 The HART-IP Developer kit includes an ADC/DAC board that provides the physical connection for the hipflowapp.
-Since the HART Application Layer is independent of the underlying communication media this also provides and example of a complete HART-enabled field device.
+Since the HART Application Layer is independent of the underlying communication media this also provides an example of a complete HART-enabled field device.

 These two software modules target operation under Ubuntu Linux and are each found in their own repository.